PrestaShop/docs/modules/creation/adding-configuration-page-modern.md

 {% endblock %}
 ```

-And add the Javascript code to this JS file:
+And add the following JavaScript code to this file:

 ```js
 $(document).ready(function () {